 Location: 202 km from Lake Louise & 32,5 km from Jasper

 Athabasca falls have a drop of 24 metres.
 The very bottom part of the falls is a popular area for starting a white water rafting trip on the Athabasca River.

 The last time we’ve visited we saw a black bear walking just across the river near the parking lot.
 He looked hungry so we let him pass before getting back to the car.
 Make sure you keep an eye on your surroundings and carry a bear spray whenever you leave your car.

 Parks Canada recommends carrying a bear spray whenever you go to the Rocky Mountains, and it doesn’t matter how crowded the place is.

 Location: 205 km from Lake Louise & 28 km from Jasper

-Our biggest win of the last drive was discovering Horseshoe Lake just before reaching Jasper.
+One of our biggest wins of driving the Icefields Parkway was discovering Horseshoe Lake just before reaching Jasper.
 Cliff diving paradise!
 Watch here how beautiful the lake is.

 It also offers a hiking trail around the lake but more importantly (at least for us), it was a chance to finally cool off.
-The water is crystal clear and very cold.
-Heights for jumping varies from 1 to 25 metres.
+The water is crystal clear and usually cold.
+The height for jumping varies from 1 to 25 metres.